smlnj/prettyprint/README.md

 ## Documentation

-The following files are located in $SMLNJ/doc/src/smlnj-lib/src/PrettyPrint.
+The following files are located in the doc directory:
-[This documentation is currently not updated for Version 9.1.]
+[This documentation is currently for Version 8.5.
+It needs to be updated for Version 10.0]

-- str-PrettyPrint.{adoc, html}, the interface documentation
+- doc/str-PrettyPrint.{adoc, html}, the interface documentation

-- prettyprint-manual.{adoc, html}, the manual for the prettyprinter library
+- doc/prettyprint-manual.{adoc, html}, the manual for the prettyprinter library

-- design-notes.txt, extensive notes on the design of PrettyPrint and prettyprinter library design in general (from the github/newpptr repo).
+A tech report with deeper documentation of the design and history is being prepared and should be available by early September, 2023.